stef/klutshnik-zephyr/README.md

 ## Roadmap

  - support more boards
- - interface for configuring the device after provisioning (authorized_keys managment, other key mgt)
+ - interface for configuring the device after provisioning (authorized_keys management, other key mgt)
  - somewhere in the far future perhaps also support WiFi as a medium.

 ## Funding